-Telecoms giant BT* has returned to the mobile market with a bang, offering three 12mth Sim-only plans.
+Telecoms giant BT* offers three 12mth Sim-only plans.
 If you're a BT broadband customer, you'll pay £5/mth less for each of the tariffs than everyone else, which makes them among the most competitive around (though BT's broadband prices can often be beaten so it's not worth swapping providers just to get the Sim).

-All the plans come with 4G data, a free BT Sport app, free access to more than five million BT Wi-fi hotspots and free calls to 0800 numbers.
+All the plans come with 4G data, access to the BT Sport app, a £50 discount on selected handsets from the BT Shop*, and access to more than five million BT Wi-fi hotspots.

 Here are the options: